Kara Patterson, PT, PhD

 University of Toronto

 Dr. Kara Patterson holds an appointment as Assistant Professor in the Department of Physical Therapy at the University of Toronto.
-She is also a Scientist at Toronto Rehab – UHN.
+She is also a a Scientist at The KITE Research Institute at UHN.
 She practiced clinically in both Canada and the US before returning home to Canada to pursue a career in research.
 She received her MSc and PhD in Rehabilitation Science from the University of Toronto and completed her postdoctoral training at McGill University.

 Justin Chee, MSc